 All of these insights are reliable on that heart rate sensor being reliable.
 Or pairing up a chest strap to get the most accurate data.
 If you take the first option, heart rate data in our experience is very good.
 For evenly tempo runs, it posted identical average and maximum heart rate readings or readings that were at most 1-2BPM out from a chest strap.

 That notification support is basic too.
-Once you've chosen which apps to receive notifications from in the companion app, you can see more recent notifications, but they can't be expanded or responded too.
+Once you've chosen which apps to receive notifications from in the companion app, you can see more recent notifications, but they can't be expanded or responded to.

 We've seen new sports watch companies arrive on the scene and make good hardware, but where it normally comes all crashing down is with the software.
 The first version of the Coros app felt very basic and sparse, but a lot has happened since then.

-In the app, it's broken into four sections.
-The first is your snapshot of most recent data and then next up is your stream of recorded workouts.
-The next couple of sections are worth getting to know as there's fair few more features to discover here.
+The app, it's broken into four sections.
+The first is your snapshot of the most recent data and then next up is your stream of recorded workouts.
+The next couple of sections is worth getting to know as there are fair few more features to discover here.

 You can create training programs, see your records and view your muscle heat map for strength training.
-It's also here where you can link up with other 3rd party apps and there's the big names here.
-Strava, TrainingPeaks, Relive and Runalyze are all covered here.
+It's also here where you can link up with other 3rd party apps and there are big names here.
+Strava, TrainingPeaks, Relive, and Runalyze are all covered here.

-On the Pace 2, the numbers are good again.
-It's 20 days in regular use, 40 days in standby mode and 30 hours in GPS mode.
-There's also a 60 UltraMax mode, where it will sample GPS data over a longer period of time.
+On Pace 2, the numbers are good again.
+It's 20 days in regular use, 40 days in standby mode, and 30 hours in GPS mode.
+There's also a 60 UltraMax mode, which it will sample GPS data over a longer period.
 You sacrifice accuracy to be able to track those longer sessions.
-Those jump in numbers mean 5 more GPS hours, 10 more standby days and 10 more UltraMax hours than the first Pace.
+Those jump in numbers means 5 more GPS hours, 10 more standby days, and 10 more UltraMax hours than the first Pace.